 Settings menu - Click this Settings (⚙️) icon to rename or delete an element, or set up a Visibility rule for it.

-Style bar - After adding an element to the badge, click on the element in the Badge Preview to select it, and use the tools in the Style bar to change the element's color.
+Style bar - After adding an element to the badge, click on the element in the Badge Preview to select it and use the tools in the Style bar to change the element's color.
 When selecting User Info or Text fields, you can also set the font, size, alignment, style, and case of the text.
+If you select multiple elements of the same type with shift + click, style changes affect all selected elements! 🎨

-Element - This is the term for anything that you add to the badge.
+Element - This is the term for anything you add to the badge.
 After you add an element to the badge, click on it to select it.
 When selected, an element has a yellow frame around it.
-Click and drag the element to position it on the badge and use the circle icons around the perimeter to resize or rotate the element.
-Red "smart guides" appear when an element is aligned with the center or edge of another.
+Hold shift and click to select and move multiple elements at once, and press the escape key to deselect elements.

 ⭐️ Keep in mind, if you select a double-sided layout, arrange elements in the top part of the Badge Preview.

-Element tools - When you select an element, the black toolbar appears below it in the Badge Preview.
-Use this toolbar to layer, rotate, align, or delete an element.
+Element tools - When you select a single element, a black toolbar appears below it in the Badge Preview.
+Use this toolbar to layer, rotate, align, or delete elements.
+You can also delete elements using the backspace (Windows) or delete (MacOS) keys.

 History tools - Click the clock icon to undo all unpublished changes.
 This will undo all work you've done since entering the Edit Badge page.
 Use the undo/redo buttons revert or recall the last change.